Facts About Homelessness

 Now, the pandemic and resulting economic downturn have exacerbated income inequality in our city.
 Low-income New Yorkers have been hit hardest by COVID-19-related job losses and pay cuts — forcing many to make the difficult choice between paying for rent or paying for groceries.

-- An estimated 1.4 million New Yorkers are food insecure.
-That's about one in every six.5
+• More than 1.2 million New Yorkers are food insecure.
+That's about one in every seven.4

 Every New Yorker experiencing homelessness has their own story.